GyroSuperintelligence/BabyLM/guides/Genetics.md

 **Attention Mechanism:**
 - Current state of `T` tensor is an "attended" summary of entire past history
-- Pattern selection uses explicit weighting by frequency, recency, and historical context
+- Pattern selection is determined solely by the current state of the T tensor and its resonance with canonical patterns.
-- The pattern index provides a fast, O(1) lookup for historical pattern relationships
+- The pattern index provides a fast lookup for historical pattern relationships for analysis and debugging, but does not affect inference.

 ## 6. Implementation Requirements